Sapric

-A sapric is a subtype of a histosol where virtually all of the organic material has undergone sufficient decomposition to prevent the identification of plant parts.
+A sapric is a subtype of a histosol wherein virtually all of the organic material has undergone sufficient decomposition to prevent the identification of plant parts and even fecal matter.
 Muck is a sapric soil that is naturally waterlogged or is artificially drained.

 Classification

 The soils are deep, dark colored, and friable, often underlain by marl, or marly clay.

 World Reference Base

 The World Reference Base for Soil Resources (WRB) defines "sapric" (sa) as a histosol having less than one-sixth (by volume) of the organic material consisting of recognizable plant tissue within 100 cm of the soil surface.

 Canada

 Muck soils fall under the Organic Order in the Canadian system of soil classification.
-Muck soils are organic soils, with at minimum of 30% organic matter and a depth of at least 40 cm.
+Muck soils are organic soils, with a minimum of 30% organic matter and a depth of at least 40 cm.

 United States

-In the USDA soil taxonomy, sapric may be a subtype of a haplohemist or glacistel type, and may also be a diagnostic organic soil material where the fiber content is less than one-sixth of the volume.
+In the USDA soil taxonomy, sapric may be a subtype of a haplohemist or glacistel type, and may also be a diagnostic organic soil material whose fiber content is less than one-sixth of the volume.
 Muck soils are defined by the USDA NRCS as sapric organic soils that are saturated more than 30 cumulative days in normal years or are artificially drained.
 An example would be a soil made up primarily of humus from drained swampland.